Genius review: what it is

-Around since 2012, Heat Genius offers smart heating control that learns when you use each room of your house.
+Around since 2012, Heat Genius - now known simply as Genius - offers smart heating control that learns when you use each room of your house.
 It allows you to automatically and remotely control each radiator.
 And it lets you do so from any web-connected device.
 Then you can either set your desired temperature for each room according to the time of day, or let the system watch and learn from your room occupancy, and set temperatures and timings appropriately.

-In effect Heat Genius makes any home a smart home, allowing you to remotely control the heating in every part of the house, as well as the hot water.
+In effect Genius makes any home a smart home, allowing you to remotely control the heating in every part of the house, as well as the hot water.
 It also offers other connected devices such as smart plugs and sensors, all controlled by a central hub and accessed via a mobile app or web page.
 And it lets you view historical usage.
 So - critically - it should mean you have a warm and comfortable house, with hot water, without using any more power than you absolutely need.
-Thus, in principal, over time Heat Genius will save you money.
-(For more on this subject, see: 12 best smart heating systems of 2017 UK.)
+Thus, in principle, over time Genius will save you money.

 And, in my experience, you don't need to zone everything.
 You can collect up into a 'Rest of house' quasi-'zone' all the rooms that are incidental (like hallways) or rarely used (guest bedrooms).
 These can be heated only altogether or not at all, but in the case of a guest room you can just turn down the radiators when no-one is in there.
 In our current setup we haven't got smart valves in either the dining room or several of the bedrooms, so we have to control them all together.
 Basically, if it is cold they need to be heated, and they take their temperature from the thermostat in the dining room.
 So it is virtually as good as separate zones.

 This is not a Nest or a Hive - it is much more sophisticated, and somewhat more expensive than those products.
 Hive or Nest is, in essence, a dumb on-off switch that allows you to remotely switch on and off your heating.
-It will allow you to set a temperature, but only from a single thermostat.
+It will allow you to set a temperature, but only from a single thermostat (or in the case of the latest Hive, several thermostats).
 For a smaller modern house, that is generally sufficient.
 And it is a lot more efficient than a timer-based heating system.

-Heat Genius is better, though.
+Genius is better, though.
 For one thing the company tells us it has yet to find the house within which it won't work, regardless of type of boiler.
+Its main rival is Honeywell Evohome, which is similarly sophisticated, and expensive.

 You can get the Hive or Nest experience by simply buying the Genius Kit base system at £249.
 Adding in valves and sensors as you desire to zone off additional areas of the house.
 So you are paying only for the tech you use - not forgetting that you can move the zones as your needs change.

-But, basically, if you have a large property, with areas that are regularly unoccupied, Heat Genius is the ideal product for you.
-(For more on this subject, see: 12 best smart thermostats of 2017 UK.)
+Basically, if you have a large property, with areas that are regularly unoccupied, Genius or Evohome are the ideal products for you.
+(For more on this subject, see: best smart thermostats of 2017 / 2018.)

 On 21 November 2016 Heat Genius started shipping its new 'Genius Hub' system to consumers.
 This builds on the existing zoned heating system and offers some significant upgrades.
 For one thing the kit looks better: the new thermostat is small and stylish, and connects wirelessly.
 It replaces an older thermostat that was wired into the wall and didn't do a lot other than confuse guests who presumed it controlled the heating.
 With the new thermostat you can stick it anywhere in the house and in effect create a new, movable zone.